jackctra/plex_for_music/README.md

 1. Metadata Maintenance
 2. Playlists
 3. Interoperability with other tools.
-Additional scripts to fill these categories are welcome.

 Usage:
 1. All scripts point at a config.ini, in which you have to type your personal Plex configuration.
 The template is provided, has to be renamed to config.ini and completed.
 See the official documentation how to get your server-ip and token.
 You have to provide the name of your musiclibrary as well.